← Back to profile

 Examples of Puzzle Design

-We provide several examples of our puzzles to illustrates the key points.
+We provide several examples of our puzzles to illustrate the key points.
 First, we design our puzzles to incorporate subtle details in the game environment.

 Second, we focus on physics-based interactions to obtain both visual and verbal clues.